ruchikakumbhar10/Breast-Cancer-Prediction-System-with-Data-Intelligence/README.md

 - Breast cancer diagnosis often depends on manual Medical Analysis, which can be time-consuming and resource-intensive.

-- Lack of early prediction tools leads to delayed detection and higher mortality rates
+- Lack of early prediction tools leads to delayed detection and higher mortality rates.

 - Limited access to data insights makes it difficult to understand risk patterns across regions